- 180 grams confectioner's sugar

 - Line two sheet pans with parchment paper or silicone baking mats.

-- Combine the egg whites and granulated sugar in the bowl of a stand mixer (hand mixer works, too) and whip on high speed with a whisk attachment to a stiff meringue (resembles shaving cream).
+- Combine the egg whites and granulated sugar in the bowl of a stand mixer (hand mixer or just a whisk work, too).
+Whip on high speed to a stiff meringue (resembles shaving cream, smooth and glossy with stiff peaks that only slightly curve over).

-- Add the lemon juice, and whip on high speed 30 seconds more to incorporate (add food coloring here).
+- Add the lemon juice, and whip on high speed 30 seconds more to incorporate (add food coloring here, too).

 - Transfer to a piping bag (or large plastic bag) fitted with a small round pastry tip.